leoindra/Leonardo_website/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a fourth year PhD student in Economics at the European University Institute in Florence.
+I am a fourth year PhD student in Economics at the <a href=https://www.eui.eu/en/academic-units/department-of-economicstarget="_blank">European University Institute </a> in Florence.

 My main research areas cover Quantitative Macroeconomics, with a focus on Entrepreneurship and Firm Dynamics.